 When we finished painting, we could focus on other parts of the 1982 Jeep CJ7 restoration like the engine, mechanics parts, interior, and exterior.

 How we harmonized the exterior design with the new color of the Jeep?

 With such a beautiful color, Kevin chose a blackout package.
 It was a perfect match.
 We went with a new black denim soft Bestop that gave the Jeep an elegant and stylish look.
 All the trimmings, bumpers, rocker moldings, and a roll bar were covered with black satin paint.
 The same went for all four brand new flares that we put all around.
 On the new quiet and quality stainless exhaust, we put an additional black tip on.
 Even the new mirrors got the same black color treatment.
-And finally, a single hoop front bumper, a double hoop back bumper, and the side steps were all made with added black texture coating.
-It’s a solid, durable, and elegant solution.
+And finally, a single hoop front bumper, a back bumper, and the side steps were all made with added black texture coating.
+It’s a solid, durable protection.